 The first thing the user will see after clicking the application’s “sign in” or “connect” button is your authorization server UI.
 It’s up to the authorization server to decide whether to require the user log in each time they visit the authorization screen, or keep the user signed in for some period of time.
 If the authorization server remembers the user in between requests, then it may still need to ask the user’s permission to authorize the application on future visits.

 Typically sites like Twitter or Facebook expect their users are signed in most of the time, so they provide a way for their authorization screens to give the user a streamlined experience by not requiring them to log in each time.
 However, based on the security requirements of your service as well as that of the third-party applications, it may be desirable to require or give developers the option to require the user to log in each time they visit the authorization screen.

 prompt=login to the authorization request, which causes the authorization server to force the user to sign in again before it will show the authorization prompt.

 In any case, if the user is signed out, or doesn’t yet have an account on your service, you’ll need to provide a way for them to sign in or create an account on this screen.

 Authenticating the user can be done any way you wish, as this is not specified in the OAuth 2.0 spec.
 Most services use a traditional username/password login to authenticate their users, but this is by no means the only way you can approach the problem.
-In enterprise environments, a common technique is to use SAML, an XML-based standard for authentication, to leverage the existing authentication mechanism at the organization, while avoiding creating another username/password database.
+In enterprise environments, a common technique is to use SAML to leverage an existing authentication mechanism at the organization, while avoiding creating another username/password database.

 If the authorization server needs to authenticate the user via SAML or with some other internal system, the user flow would look like the following